Customise VS Code for a project, or per language

 Editing Settings

-settings ui
+settings ui for a regular project

-To open the user settings file directly, you can run Preferences: Open Settings (JSON) command.
-It has intellisense for autocompletion, you can look at this settings list to get more familiar with the options.
+You can look at this settings list to get more familiar with the options.

 You can check out the User and Workspace Settings User Guide to dig deeper.